Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

-On the other hand, the difference between two group elements in the configuration state produces a geodesic in the group.
-To handle this, we propose mapping the distance geodesic to the tangent space of the configuration at the current time step and addressing the constraint in that vector space.
+The difference between two group elements in the configuration state produces a geodesic in the group.
+To manage this, we propose mapping the distance geodesic to the tangent space of the configuration at the current time step and addressing the constraint in that vector space.

-Configuration avoidance constraints can typically be formulated as inequality constraints using an n-spherical function, with the center of the n-sphere located at the configuration to be avoided ($\Xx_c$) and the radius ($r_c$) defining the restricted region.
+For instance, configuration avoidance constraints can typically be formulated as inequality constraints using an n-spherical function, with the center of the n-sphere located at the configuration to be avoided ($\Xx_c$) and the radius ($r_c$) defining the restricted region.
 This allows us to specify a region of configurations that should be avoided.
-The distance between the nominal and restricted configurations in the tangent space of the nominal trajectory, $\psi^c$, is given by:
+The distance between the nominal and restricted configurations, $\Psi^c = \Xx\inv\Xx_c$, can be approximated in the tangent space of the nominal trajectory as: